Thyroid and PMOS/PMOS: Understanding the Overlap

 The gut microbiota plays a role in the production and regulation of neurotransmitters, including serotonin, as well as in modulating inflammation and the stress response.

-Alterations in gut microbiota composition have been observed in individuals with PCOS, which may influence both metabolic and psychological health outcomes.
+Alterations in gut microbiota composition have been observed in individuals with PMOS, which may influence both metabolic and psychological health outcomes.
 Factors such as low fibre intake, limited dietary diversity, stress, and previous antibiotic use may all contribute.
 If you would like to explore this further, you can read more in my March blog on the gut–hormone axis.

 Supporting gut health through a varied, fibre-rich diet, including vegetables, whole grains, nuts, seeds, and, where appropriate, fermented foods, may help support both gut and mental health.